Update 30 September – Trans Pacific Partnership (TPP) possible final meetings held:

 Modern trade agreements between Australia and other countries are in many ways no longer about trade.
 Instead of focusing on just reducing the cost of importing or exporting, these agreements intrude into areas that affect consumer rights.
 They can impact on our access to and the costs of goods and services, including vital things like medicines.

 They also, increasingly, affect the right of governments to make laws in the public interest.
-For example, the government recently committed to improving country of origin labelling for food products: a big issue for over 26,000 consumers who have signed up to CHOICE's campaign supporting better labelling laws.
+For example, the government recently committed to improving country of origin labelling for food products: a big issue for over 26,000 consumers who signed up to CHOICE's campaign supporting better labelling laws.
 If poorly drafted, treaties like the Trans-Pacific Partnership (TPP) could tie the hands of government, preventing improvements being made to food labelling and other important consumer laws in the future.

 How does Australia currently create international treaties?